 Students who have an active employee ID number do not need a POI number.
 Their employee ID provides the sufficient privileges.
 Before requesting a POI, the student should attempt to login to eRA (https://www.era.cu.edu) with his or her CU Identikey, password and select Boulder for the campus.
 If access is denied due to the lack of profile setup, the student needs a POI number.

 I have not heard of this requirement.
 Why is it this coming up now?

-The COIC requires students to obtain a POI in order to access the DEPA form.
-POI numbers also allow students to access and complete NIH COI training, if this training is applicable to the student's research.
-An evaluated DEPA is required for IRB approval (per disclosure on the IRB Initial Application eForm).
+While the COIC no longer requires students to obtain a POI in order to access the DEPA form and/or complete NIH COI training, an evaluated DEPA is required for IRB approval (per disclosure on the IRB Initial Application eForm).

 To date, ORI staff members -- including staff from the IRB, IACUC, COIC, EC, and RCR – do not have the security privilege to create POIs.
 As a result, the ORI can only recommend that students contact their home department Personnel/Payroll Liaison (PPL) for assistance.

 I am a PPL.
 Can you share any guidelines for POI setup?

 Yes.
 This guidance is based on previous successful POI creation for regulatory compliance purposes.
 To grant proper access for students, create a POI in the PeopleSoft HRMS system with the following information: